 InMotion Physical Therapy In Idaho Falls

-IMPT therapists help individuals to eliminate pain, restore function, and recovery from injury.
-We offer experienced and research based interventions to provide you with an optimal outcome.
-As skilled professionals, we believe in a hands-on approach provided by our licensed therapists to maximize safety and progress.
+IMPT therapists help individuals to give pain relief, restore function, and recover from injury.
+We offer experienced and research-based interventions to provide you with an optimal outcome.
+As skilled physical therapists, we believe in a hands-on approach provided by our licensed therapists to maximize safety and progress.
 A referral from your doctor will get you started.

 The IMPT Team

 From a young age Jote has had a passion for people and health care.
 His training in physical therapy began at age 17 when he worked as a therapy tech during his years at Skyline High School.
 Jote spent two years in Venezuela, where he learned to speak Spanish and attended the International school Bella Vista.
 He continued his education at BYU-Idaho receiving a Business Management degree and completing the Pre-Physical Therapy Program.
 He went on to earn his doctorate degree in Physical Therapy at Idaho State University and graduated in 2011.

 Jote specializes in outpatient care concerning pain, injury, surgery recovery, weakness, fatigue, and muscular imbalances.
 He also provides home health care to those in need.
 Jote seeks to establish an individual treatment program for each patient, and carefully assess and cares for every need.
 Jote seeks to keep his knowledge and practice up to date by continually taking courses each year and advancing his education and techniques.